aimukhin/minfft/README.md

 The performance measurements are made on an isolated core of an Intel® Celeron® N3050 CPU running at 2160 MHz.

-The results of the performance and accuracy tests, along with the programs used to conduct them, are available in the `benchmarks` subdirectory.
+The results of the performance and accuracy tests are available in the `benchmarks` subdirectory.
+The programs used to conduct those (and many other) tests are in the `tools` subdirectory.

 ## SIMD code
 For some SIMD architectures we provide optimized versions, written